 As our state (Illinois) is easing restrictions I’ve been venturing out to a few places that I know aren’t busy (you won’t find me at a Home Depot or Costco).
 I think we all are finding the need to get out of the house.

 That being said, the virus still has not gone away and I prefer to still stay vigilant and take precautions.
 I certainly would not be happy if the relaunch of Living Large in A Small House was that last thing I did 🙂

 Glamour has gone by the wayside here.
-Both Emma and me were guilty of over plucking our eyebrows and this is giving us time to repair our long time mistake.
+Both Emma and me were guilty of overplucking our eyebrows and this is giving us time to repair our long-time mistake.
 I’ve also wanted to let my grey hair grow out when I was working, but I would always get to a point where I couldn’t stand it anymore and head to the salon.
 I’m thinking I might be able to get far enough along that I can finally stop processing my hair.
-Emma and I did try to groom our dog Molly.
-For all practical purposes it worked but she wasn’t pretty.
+Emma and I did try to groom our dog, Molly.
+For all practical purposes, it worked but she wasn’t pretty.
 We were recently able to take her to the groomer and she looks and smells amazing!

 Mentally I think the staying home part has been easier for me because I’ve worked from home for 15 years.
 My stress has been mostly over simple fear & anxiety.
 Last year I found out that I have a rare gene that predispositions me (and my kids) for some autoimmune diseases.
 We need to be extra vigilant.
 I’m happy to do my part to keep myself and everyone else healthy.
-I hope that everyone will look on this time as an opportunity to care for each other and do their part to honor their friends and families by being safe.
+I hope that everyone will look at this time as an opportunity to care for each other and do their part to honor their friends and families by being safe.
 Wear your masks and stay at least 6 feet apart.
 It’s not one or the other, it’s both.